 Compiler's note: The repealed section pertained to conditions upon which a public employee who had violated the act could be reemployed.
+Popular name: Public Employment Relations

 423.206 Public employee; conduct considered to be on strike; proceeding to determine violation of act; time; decision; review; applicability of subsection (2) to penalty imposed under MCL 423.202a.